 I love bodyweight exercises.
-They’re more effective than cardio at helping tone you up, take less time and also don’t require any equipment.
-You don’t need fancy shoes, special clothing or any equipment.
+They’re more effective at helping tone the body and take less time than cardio, and also don’t require any equipment.
 And you can do them in a hotel room while you’re on vacation!
-I like the 7 minute workout app, but the following is a bodyweight workout you can do WITH your little one.
+The following is a bodyweight workout you can do WITH your little one.
 How fun!
 They’re always climbing on you as soon as you drop on the floor to do push-ups anyway, right?
 The following is a guest post from a fitness expert who shares…

 Bodyweight exercises to do at home with your toddler

 Motherhood is a full-time responsibility.
-There are days when you feel like you are up to your neck and can’t even put on your lipstick in peace (haha!
-If you use LipSense, you’ll only have to apply it once).
+There are days when you feel like you are up to your neck and can’t even put on your lipstick in peace.
 There are also days that you want to congratulate yourself for a smooth and easy day.

 But, one day you look in the mirror… and gosh!
 Why do you look so flabby?
 You know you have put in so much energy running errands, cleaning the house, wrestling with your kids… so you should look toned, right?
 Oops, sorry.
 It doesn’t work that way.